feinleib/filibustr/README.md

 #> #   seniority <int>, state_leg <lgl>, state_leg_prof <dbl>, maj_leader <lgl>,
 #> #   min_leader <lgl>, allbill <int>, allaic <int>, allabc <int>, …
 ```

+The House and Senate data do not have the same number of variables, or
+the same variable names, so it is not trivial to join the two tables.

 ### Senate.gov